Newcomer OSS-Candidates: Characterizing Contributions of Novice Developers to GitHub: Related Work

-To support the onboarding of newcomers towards OSS, mentorship is recognized as an important activity. \cite{Swap2001MIS} describes mentoring in his study as a basic knowledge transfer mechanism in the enterprise.
-Integrate new developers into software projects there is occurrence of mentoring pattern, a study present by \cite{sim1999CS}.
-A joining script proposed in another study by \cite{Krogh2003RP} for developers who want to take participate in project. \cite{Nakakoji2003IWPSE} also studied the OSS project and proposed eight possible joining roles comprise of concentric layers called "the onion patch".
-For example, \cite{Zhou2015TSE}, found that the willingness of individual and project’s climate were associated with odds that an individual would become a long-term contributor.
+\textbf{Studies on the Onboarding Process} There have been several studies that investigated the onboarding process. \cite{Fagerholm2013ICGSE} presented preliminary observations and results of in-progress research that studied the process of onboarding into virtual OSS teams.
+Commercial software development settings are also affected by newcomers onboarding towards OSS projects, as described by \citet{Dagenais2010ACM,BegelICER2008}. \cite{Ducheneaut2005SocializationIA} approached onboarding from a sociological point of view by considering the perspective of individual developers.
+Previously, mentorship activity is recognized as an important factor for effective onboarding of newcomers towards OSS projects~\citep{Fagerholm2013ICGSE,fagerholm2014role,musicant2011mentoring}. \cite{Swap2001MIS} described mentoring in their study as a basic knowledge transfer mechanism in the enterprise.
+A joining script is proposed in another study by \cite{Krogh2003RP} for developers who want to take participate in OSS project. \cite{Nakakoji2003IWPSE} also studied the OSS project and proposed eight possible joining roles comprise of concentric layers called ``the onion patch''. \cite{Zhou2015TSE} found that the willingness of individual and project’s climate were associated with odds that an individual would become a long-term contributor.
+Different from previous research, our study looks at the activities of potential newcomers before they onboard.

-\paragraph{\textbf{Barriers for Newcomers.}} Newcomers are important to the survival, long-term success, and continuity of OSS projects~\cite{Kula2019book}.
-However, newcomers face many difficulties when making their first contribution to a project.
-OSS project newcomers are usually expected to learn about the project on their own~\cite{Scacchi2002IEE}.
-Conversely, newcomers to a project, send contributions which are not incorporated into the source code and give up trying~\cite{Steinmacher2015ICSS, Igor2015CSCW}.
-As discussed by~\cite{zhou2010}, the transfer of entire projects to renewal of core developers, participation in OSS projects, present similar challenges of rapidly increasing newcomer competence in software projects.